AdobeDocs/journey-optimizer.ja-JP/help/using/rn/documentation-updates.md

 * All new features and improvements coming with [!DNL Journey Optimizer] April '22 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * The **reactions** event documentation page has been updated.
 [Read more](../building-journeys/reaction-events.md)
-* Videos for Decision Management capabilities have been updated to reflect Journey Optimizer user interface.
+* Videos for Decision management capabilities have been updated to reflect Journey Optimizer user interface.
 [Read more](../offers/get-started/starting-offer-decisioning.md)
 * The **Get Started with Datasets** section has been improved to detail how to access and create datasets.
 [Read more](../data/get-started-datasets.md)
 * Links to help guides and product release notes have been added to the **Adobe Journey Optimizer Documentation** home page.
-[Read more](https://experienceleague.adobe.com/docs/journey-optimizer.html?lang=ja)
+[Read more](https://experienceleague.adobe.com/docs/journey-optimizer.html)
 * The **Create message presets** section now specifies that you cannot proceed with preset creation while the selected IP pool is under edition (**[!UICONTROL Processing]** status) and has never been associated with the selected subdomain.
 [Read more](../configuration/channel-surfaces.md#subdomains-and-ip-pools)
 * The message presets **URL tracking** section has been updated to reflect minor changes in the user interface.
 [Read more](../configuration/channel-surfaces.md#url-tracking)